Saykot43/Portfolio2/README.md

 <h3 align="center">
     🔹
-    <a href="https://github.com/Saykot43/Portfolio1/issues">Report Bug</a> &nbsp; &nbsp;
+    <a href="https://github.com/Saykot43/Portfolio2/issues">Report Bug</a> &nbsp; &nbsp;
     🔹
-    <a href="https://github.com/Saykot43/Portfolio1/issues">Request Feature</a>
+    <a href="https://github.com/Saykot43/Portfolio2/issues">Request Feature</a>
 </h3>

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Saykot43](https://github.com/Saykot43/Portfolio1).
+Please give me proper credit by linking back to [Saykot43](https://github.com/Saykot43/Portfolio2).
 Thanks!

 ## Built With

-My personal portfolio <a href="#" target="_blank">Saykot.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://dazzling-kataifi-0549a0.netlify.app" target="_blank">Saykot.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.